smartcontractkit/chainlink/.github/tracing/README.md

 3. Navigate to `Integration Tests / ETH Smoke Tests ocr2-plugins (pull_request)` details
 4. Navigate to the summary of the integration tests
 5. After the test completes, the generated trace data will be saved as an artifact, currently called `trace-data`
-6. Download this artifact to this directory
+6. Download the artifact to this directory (`chainlink/.github/tracing`)
 7. `docker compose --file local-smoke-docker-compose.yaml up`
 8. Run `sh replay.sh` to replay those traces to the otel-collector container that was spun up in the last step.
 9. navigate to `localhost:3000/explore` in a web browser to query for traces